JDubs323/JDubs/README.md

-# JDubs
+#JDubs323
-this is my files for my dubs coding class
+this is for the eBay avenue